Magdyx/Bootcamp/self-guided-labs/Day-1/lab-01-Prompt-engineering-using-watsonxai-Prompt-Builder/prompt-engineering/prompt-engineering.md

 **Not a chatbot**

-Solutions like chatGPT are more than LLMs.
-The underlying models have been fine-tuned, the OpenAI teams have spent a lot of time refining the solution, and there is a chatbot interface between users and the LLMs.

 In BAM, we are interacting directly with the models.
 BAM is not a chatbot interface.
 Just specifying an instruction or question rarely produces a good result:

 <img src="../images/list-ideas-01.png" width="80%" alt="prompt" />